espaces-marx/ai-radicals/guide_en.md

 ### How to Do It?

 - **Provide a base:** paste notes, an article, or a list of ideas.
-- **Specify the audience:** "Write a tutorial for beginner activists, with simple steps and concrete examples."
+- **Specify the audience:** *"Write a tutorial for beginner activists, with simple steps and concrete examples."*
-- **Request an adapted format:** “make me a 2-page handout, with boxes for key points.”
+- **Request an adapted format:** *"make me a 2-page handout, with boxes for key points."*

 ### What You Need Beyond AI: